This info is available in the Main menu > Billing & Subscription > Account Statement section next to the “Paid through” heading.

-Shared projects appear in the “All Projects” dashboard with a human-shaped icon on the left.
+Shared projects appear in Dashboard with a human-shaped icon on the left.
 Hover the mouse over that icon, and you will see the registration email of the project owner.

 A good idea when you share a project with others is to control your expenses on scans with Project Scan Limits.
 Scan limits will ensure that scanning fees do not exceed certain amounts.
 To configure your own scan limits, click the "Users" icon at the right top of the WebCEO window and select "Project Scan Limits".
 Once there, click the blue "Add scan limit profile" button and follow the prompts to set limitations for each tool.

-To apply the scan limit profile to a project, please proceed to the "All projects" dashboard > click the gear icon to open the project’s properties > select the scan limit profile from the drop-down list and click "Update".
+To apply the scan limit profile to a project, please proceed to the Dashboard > click the gear icon to open the project’s properties > select the scan limit profile from the drop-down list and click "Update".

 Yes.
-When in the All Projects dashboard, please find the "Manage projects" button at the top right to proceed to the bulk actions area.
+When in the Dashboard, please find the "Bulk actions" button at the top right to proceed to the bulk actions area.
 The bulk actions which can be completed there are:

 - editing project properties;